Compare any two graphics cards:

 Intro

-The GeForce 9400 GT 256MB features clock speeds of 550 MHz on the GPU, and 400 MHz on the 256 MB of GDDR2 memory.
+The GeForce 9400 GT 256MB features core clock speeds of 550 MHz on the GPU, and 400 MHz on the 256 MB of GDDR2 memory.
 It features 16 SPUs along with 8 TAUs and 4 Rasterization Operator Units.

-Compare those specifications to the GeForce 9600 GSO 384MB, which features core speeds of 550 MHz on the GPU, and 800 MHz on the 384 MB of GDDR3 memory.
+Compare all that to the GeForce 9600 GSO 384MB, which makes use of a 65 nm design. nVidia has clocked the core speed at 550 MHz.
+The GDDR3 RAM is set to run at a speed of 800 MHz on this particular card.
 It features 96 SPUs along with 48 TAUs and 12 Rasterization Operator Units.

 Display Graphs